AderemiF/puhti-gpu/README.md

-### Repository for Cloud Computing and Data Engineering lecture 3
+### Repository for Cloud Computing and Data Engineering Lecture 3